parin541/python-flask-demo/README.md

 - This project was created as a sample Flask application for educational purposes.
 - Special thanks to the Flask community for providing a fantastic web framework.

-Enjoy experimenting with the Flask sample application!
+Enjoy experimenting with the Flask sample app!
 If you have any questions or need further assistance, please don't hesitate to reach out.